Nowadays in global discussions resource efficiency and the low-carbon society have emerged as central themes.

 A gap analysis in each country

-in order to examine the existing training opportunities, trainers, teachers and companies working in the sector will be interviewed to outline the real needs of the sector both in terms of thematic content and real needs of companies.
+An analysis to outline the real needs of the sector both in terms of thematic content and real needs of companies.

 An e-toolkit for teachers and trainers

-gathered during the project will be made available to all institutions, companies and public administrations to strengthen sectoral policies in the renewable energy field in Europe.
+The best practices gathered during the project will be made available to all institutions, companies and public administrations to strengthen sectoral policies in the renewable energy field in Europe.

 In an age where renewable energies represent a growing and profitable industrial sector in Europe, it has become important to have a clear overview on the skills needed for jobs related to this field.
 In this regard, NE(W)AVE project aims to create, test...